 “A capsule wardrobe includes a few items of clothing to create a year of different outfits.
 Capsule wardrobes are fantastic for travelling because they save you time when you pack for your once in a lifetime journey, as well as shorter trips.
 You also save packing space, whilst looking put together”.

 To create a capsule wardrobe you will declutter your clothes, review essential clothing gaps, and buy any missing items.
-Join the Petite Capsule free 7 day email challenge to build a capsule wardrobe for an easy step-by-step guidance.
+Join the Petite Capsule free 7 day email challenge to build a capsule wardrobe for easy step-by-step guidance.